cs-altindex/ALT-index/README.md

 segmentPartition(keys + used_index, remain_nums, segment, num_keys / 1000);
 ```

-## Coming Soon
+## Overall Benchmark

-We evaluate our ALT-index with GRE benchmarking tool.
+We evaluate our ALT-index with GRE benchmarking tool, please refer to [GRE](https://github.com/cs-altindex/GRE_alt) for more details.

 ## Acknowledgement